On a class of Nonlinear Grushin equations: A Priori estimates

+According to \cite[Theorem 7.22]{ABR} the problem \eqref{cwf31a} only has the solutions $v(\tilde{z}) = c(y_l+s)$ where $c>0$.
+Since $v$ is bounded by construction we obtain a contradiction.
+Hence \eqref{cwf31} must hold.
 By applying a stretching transformation as in Case 1, we end up with the set up of Theorem \ref{th1.3}.
-However, according to Theorem \ref{th1.3}, \eqref{cwf31} only has the solution $v(\widetilde{z})\equiv0$, which contradicts with $v(0)=1$.
+However, according to Theorem \ref{th1.3} \eqref{cwf31} only has the solution $v(\widetilde{z})\equiv0$, which contradicts with $v(0)=1$.
 This implies that $q\in\partial\Omega$ with $\frac{d_k}{\lambda_k^{1+\gamma}}$ being bounded is not possible either.
 This completes the proof of Case 2.

 Therefore, we conclude that $q\in\partial\Omega$ is not valid.
 Hence we have reached a contradiction to the assumption that (\ref{wsgs20}) was not true which completes the proof. \end{proof}